mananx01/Expensify/README.md

 # Get rid of tracking your daily expenses and splits
-enjoy more on vacations we will take care of your budget
+Enjoy more on vacations we will take care of your budget